michael7101/Cyclistic-Case-Study/README.md

 ![](Images/Rplot2.png)

 **Notes:**
-* Both type seem to prefer the classic bikes however there is a more clear preference with the annual members for the classic bikes.
+* Both types seem to prefer the classic bikes; however, there is a more explicit preference with the classic bikes' with the annual members.

 **Analyzing which bike type causal and member use most on each day of the week:**